Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-It is a process in which the organization monitors and assesses the performance of its suppliers.
+Supplier evaluation is a process in which the organization monitors and assesses the performance of its suppliers.

-+ Why is it needed?
+Why is supplier evaluation needed?

 Supplier evaluation is needed to make sure that the suppliers of the organization are complying with the standards and requirements.

-+ What are the indicators that the organization must include in its evaluation?
+What are the indicators that the organization must include in its evaluation?

 Some of the indicators that you need to consider are the price, quality, cost, quantity, service, delivery, payment terms, financial health, and compliance of the suppliers.